audioscavenger/BiasBuster/README.md

     - [ ] should the case matter for title?
     - [ ] add bias_score.py from https://github.com/auroracramer/language-model-bias
   - [ ] misc
+    - [ ] BUG: 0 bytes mp3 will crash the batch completely
+    - [ ] BUG: streams sometimes interrupt for reasons.
+Must find a way to restart the download
     - [ ] integrate AI summarization with **h2ogpt** or **text-generation-webui**, and Summarization model such as *impira_layoutlm-document-qa*
     - [ ] use AI to detect and build ads stopWords
     - [ ] integrate (re)generate misInformation heatMap(s)